Tomahawk Beach: Wildlife

 Tomahawk Beach is sometimes visited by yellow-eyed penguins, little blue penguins, New Zealand sea lions, and rarely crabeater seals.
 Visitors are advised to take care and keep their distance, for the sake of these animals' safety and, in the case of the sea lions, their own.
 Red-billed gulls and black-backed gulls are often seen on the beach.

 Environmental concerns

 Wind erosion of the sand dunes is a concern at Tomahawk Beach as for much of the adjacent coastline.
 The Dunedin City Council is addressing this concern by an ongoing programme of contouring and revegetation, through a memorandum of understanding with the Tomahawk Smaills Beachcare Trust.

 At the western end of the beach the water is periodically found to be polluted from the outfall of the nearby Tahuna wastewater treatment plant.

 Social geography

 History

-Prior to European colonization, Smaills and Tomahawk Beaches formed part of a walking track for Māori travelling between Ōtākou and Tomahawk Lagoon.
+Prior to European colonisation, Smaills and Tomahawk Beaches formed part of a walking track for Māori travelling between Ōtākou and Tomahawk Lagoon.

 In 1897 the local area including both Smaills and Tomahawk Beaches was classified as a government reserve, and in 1931 it was formally established as the Ocean Grove Reserve.